Belushya Guba: History

 The settlement started to flourish in 1954, when Novaya Zemlya became established as a nuclear test site.
 In 1956, the whole indigenous population of Novaya Zemlya, mostly Nenets, were evicted from the islands and then resettled.

+The settlement gained international attention when it was overrun by polar bears in 2019.

 Geography and climate

 Belushya Guba is located on a deep bay with the same name, within a geographical area that is influenced by warm ocean currents.
 The natural conditions allow year-round sailing of all types and classes of vessels with minimal cost for icebreaking support.
 The bay is well protected from high surf and drifting ice.

 The temperature in Belushya Guba ranges from -12 C to +10 C in the summer months.

 The area of the southern island of Novaya Zemlya experiences from eight to ten cyclones per month during the winter, with the main direction of the cyclone trajectories from the west and south-west to north-east.
 The "midnight sun" is above the horizon from 10 May to 3 August (86 days), and the period of continuous night is slightly shorter at 66 days.
 The polar night runs from 19 November to 23 January.

+Mezhdusharsky Island is nearby the settlement.